froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-2.0-root-YAML-files.md

 ### Open Y Installation types
 When an Open Y site is installed there is also another abstraction level - an installation type.
 This thing groups packages.

-So the hierarchy is following:
+So the hierarchy is the following:
 * installation type
   * package
     * module